raeginez/railsproject/README.md

 ```
 ____________________________________________________________________________
 ### (21) Discuss and analyse requirements related to information system security.
+At present we have the following security in place:

+- A user can only edit and delete their own listings
+- We have used Devise which authenticates users when they log in
+- We have used Cloudinary which protects users image uploads
+- We have used Stripe which provides a secure online payment platform for our users

 ### (22) Discuss methods you will use to protect information and data.
 We used Devise, Cloudinary and Stripe in our app.
 They each have their own systems in place to protect our users information and data.